Vodafone UK fined a record 4.6 million pounds for failing customers

 Vodafone said it deeply regretted the system and process failures and had refunded the vast majority of the affected customers.

-Ofcom's Lindsey Fussell said the failings were "serious and unacceptable" and the fines, which are the highest ever imposed by the regulator, sent a clear warning to all telecoms companies.
+Ofcom Consumer Group Director Lindsey Fussell said the failings were "serious and unacceptable" and the fines, which are the highest ever imposed by the regulator, sent a clear warning to all telecoms companies.

 "Phone services are a vital part of people's lives, and we expect all customers to be treated fairly and in good faith," she said on Wednesday.

+It has been the worst performing network in terms of customer service since the final quarter of 2014, according to Ofcom data, with complaints spiking at 32 per 100,000 customers in the final quarter of 2015, more than three times the industry average.

+Vodafone Chief Executive Vittorio Colao apologized to customers in May for the billing problems.

-Vodafone said all but 30 customers had been fully refunded or re-credited, with an average refund of 14.35 pounds, and it donated 100,000 pounds to charity to ensure it did not profit from the 30 customers it could not track down.
+The company said on Wednesday that all but 30 customers had been fully refunded or re-credited, with an average refund of 14.35 pounds, and it donated 100,000 pounds to charity to ensure it did not profit from the 30 customers it could not track down.

 "This has been an unhappy episode for all of us at Vodafone: we know we let our customers down," the company said.
 "We are determined to put everything right."